 Other complications after a Whipple procedure to resection of a pancreatic head tumor include:

-Diabetes: This condition can occur if too many insulin-producing cells are removed from the pancreas.
-However, patients who had normal blood sugar before surgery are less likely to develop diabetes, and those who developed diabetes before the Whipple procedure are more likely to improve.
+- Diabetes: This condition can occur if too many insulin-producing cells are removed from the pancreas.
+However, patients who had normal blood sugar before surgery are unlikely to develop diabetes, and those who developed diabetes before the Whipple procedure are more likely to improve.

 Extensive research shows that operations lead to fewer complications when performed by highly experienced pancreatic duodenal head surgeons at centers that perform many of these operations.

 Recovery after the Whipple procedure